 My name is Trey Mays, and I am the cultural sheriff and proprietor around here.
 I have been happily glorifying the One True God, 25 years and counting, and I have no children (I would hope not, since I have no wife either).
 But that doesn’t stop me from proclaiming the joys of covenant marriage and its application on the public sphere.
 And I will continue making these proclamations and declarations into our broken culture for as long as God allows me, based on the authority of God’s Covenant of Creation.
 Counting it all joy, especially when the secularists ridicule my good name for that is when I will know that I have offended all the right people and I am doing something right.

 Let me introduce you to the basic function and purpose of this cultural and theological blog and the social media shenanigans here, and then I will tell you a bit more of my story.
 You can follow me on Twitter @TreyMays.
 You can also take a digital stroll to the bottom of this page and find other ways to connect with me.

-I am a cultural essayist opining on human events and advocating for a revival in the Church, a reformation of culture, the establishment of the Kingdom, and a restoration of Mere Christendom.
+I am a cultural evangelist and essayist opining on human events and advocating for a revival in the Church, a reformation of culture, the establishment of the Kingdom, and a restoration of Mere Christendom.

 Who do I write for?
 Who is the intended audience of these here cultural essays?
 I write for the historically Reformed, authentically Evangelical, and ideologically Conservative Christians who are dissatisfied with the egalitarian, young hippie pastors of the contemporary church who are more concerned about not offending the SJWs, than preaching the whole counsel of the Christian Scriptures.
 And those who are dissatisfied with the Christian socialist pastors who excuse the legalized theft by the civil magistrate in the name of “social justice.”
 I commit my particular brand of thought crimes for those men and women who don’t quite know how to express their dissatisfaction in order to give them a voice.